topherschmidt/datasciencecoursera/codebook.md

 subjectid | Unique id for each subject in the experiment | Unique id for subject in the experiment.
 Possible values range 1-30 activityname | Descripton of activity performed by subject | Description of one of six possible activities performed during the experiment.
 Possible values are: WALKING  WALKING_UPSTAIRS  WALKING_DOWNSTAIRS  SITTING  STANDING  LAYING
 featurename | Description of the variable measured | Descriptive term for the data measured.
 There are 79 measures of various mean and standard deviation data points.
-See footnote for possible values. mean(measure) | Mean of measurement for each subject/activity/feature. | Arithmetic mean of all measurements for the listed subject/activity/feature.
+See footnote for possible values. meanofmeasure | Mean of measurement for each subject/activity/feature. | Arithmetic mean of all measurements for the listed subject/activity/feature.

 *Possible values for featurename are listed below: